 You already have legal protections in place, and if they are not sufficient for your unique situation, you can create your own.
 The best part is that discussing financial matters and responsibilities for the marriage can strengthen your union too.
 If you can have these serious conversations about custody and finances now, you could be avoiding ruinous conflicts in the future.

 We are available in the evening and on the weekend for you, so do not hesitate to set up your case review as soon as possible.
-Start learning about your legal rights and options when you call our Fairfield County family law attorney at (203) 599-3600!
+Start learning about your legal rights and options when you call our New Canaan family law attorney at (203) 599-3600!